pinnacle-framework/Pinnacle/docs/content/production/development_vs_cluster_mode.md

 ## Development mode

-With the default settings of `pinnacledb`, all of these items run in a single process.
+With the default settings of `pinnacle`, all of these items run in a single process.
 This is great for:

 - Debugging
 - Prototyping
 - Experimentation
 - Exploration
-- Querying `pinnacledb`
+- Querying `pinnacle`

 ## Production